- 1 wine

 He’s on this mission with his mother Françoise — who also proudly shares her bubbles with Angels.
 Together, they’re elevating the incredible wines of their home that they know and love — because they know you will love them, too.

-Baptiste is a 7th generation winemaker following his family’s sparkling path — but at only 23, there’s no telling how far this next generation of Limoux will go.
+Baptiste is a 7th generation winemaker following his family’s sparkling path — but at his young age, there’s no telling how far this next generation of Limoux will go.

 Baptiste Gazeau's Story

 Baptiste’s family has deep roots in Limoux, France, where he’s a 7th generation winemaker for his family’s premium sparkling house — Maison Antech.
-While growing up, he listened, wide-eyed, to stories of how the winery was handed down through the Gazeaus.
+While growing up, he listened, wide-eyed, to stories of how the winery was handed down through the Gazeau family.